Timo Werner: International career

 Werner represented Germany at youth level, playing for the U15, U16, U17, U19 and U21 teams, scoring 34 goals in 48 matches overall.
 In 2010, he scored a hat-trick on his first appearance for Germany U15 in a match against Poland.
 Two years later, he was a part of the Germany team that finished runner-up in the 2012 UEFA European Under-17 Championship.

 Werner was called up to the German senior squad in 2017 by head coach Joachim Löw for the friendly against England and the 2018 World Cup qualification match against Azerbaijan on 22 and 26 March 2017 respectively.

 On 17 May 2017, Werner was named in Germany's squad for the 2017 FIFA Confederations Cup held in Russia.
 He appeared as a substitute for Sandro Wagner in the team's opening game of the tournament against Australia, before scoring his first two international goals when selected to start in Germany's final group match against Cameroon on 25 June.
 Four days later, Werner scored Germany's third goal in a 4–1 semi-final victory over Mexico.
 On 2 July 2017, Werner assisted Lars Stindl's tournament winning goal in the 2017 FIFA Confederations Cup Final against Chile.
 With three goals and two assists, Werner was awarded the tournament's Golden Boot.

 On 4 June 2018, Werner was included in Germany's final 23-man squad for the 2018 FIFA World Cup.
 He made his first World Cup appearance on 17 June, starting in a 1–0 loss to Mexico in Germany's opening match.
 He featured in both of the remaining group stage fixtures but failed to score as Germany were eliminated at the first round for the first time since 1938.

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
-On 14 June 2022, he scored a brace in a 5–2 win over Italy in the 2022–23 UEFA Nations League A, to be Italy's first time to concede at least five goals since the 6–1 defeat to Yugoslavia on 12 May 1957.
+On 14 June 2022, he scored a brace in a 5–2 win over Italy in the 2022–23 UEFA Nations League in what was Italy's first match where they conceded five or more goals since the 6–1 defeat to Yugoslavia on 12 May 1957.
+He was not included in the 2022 FIFA World Cup squad due to his ankle injury.